jawahircherry110/skardubites/README.md

-I created this project using recat + vite .
+I created this project using react + vite .
 This is a simple food ordering website